hathix/interactive-mac-installer/README.md

 # Interactive Mac Installer (alpha)

 Got a new Mac?
-Install all your favorite apps and tools using this interactive script.
+Install 40+ of your favorite apps and tools at a tap with this interactive script.

 ![Interactive Mac Installer screenshot](screenshot.png)